A multi-dynamic low-rank deep image prior (ML-DIP) for 3D real-time cardiovascular MRI: Methods

-To assess the ability of ML-DIP to recover irregular beats, the 3D cine acquisition was appended to the clinical exam of five patients with a history of frequent PVCs.
-Three patients exhibited irregular but frequent PVCs during the scan, one exhibited bigeminy, and one did not exhibit PVCs during the five-minute acquisition.
-The patients were scanned on a 1.5\,T scanner (MAGNETOM Sola, Siemens Healthineers, Forchheim, Germany).
+To assess the ability of ML-DIP to recover irregular beats, the 3D cine acquisition was appended to the clinical exam of \textb{12 patients with a history of frequent PVCs.
+Six patients exhibited irregular, frequent PVCs during the scan, three were predominantly in bigeminy, and three did not exhibit frequent PVCs during the five-minute acquisition.} The patients were scanned on a 1.5\,T scanner (MAGNETOM Sola, Siemens Healthineers, Forchheim, Germany).
 Data were acquired under free-breathing conditions for five minutes using a balanced steady-state free-precession sequence with 11 OPRA readouts per 3D frame.
-The imaging volume was a sagittal slab covering the entire heart, with frequency encoding in the head-foot direction, phase encoding in the anterior-posterior direction, and slice encoding in the left-right direction.
+The imaging volume was a sagittal slab covering the entire heart, with frequency encoding in the \textb{SI direction,} phase encoding in the anterior-posterior direction, and slice encoding in the left-right direction.
 Imaging parameters included: TE/TR = 1.3/3.1\,ms, temporal resolution = 32–34\,ms, acceleration rate = $R=1,\!047$, matrix size = $190 \times 144 \times 80$, spatial resolution = 1.4–1.8\,mm (frequency), 1.5–1.8\,mm (phase), and 2.0\,mm (slice), and flip angle = 34–40$^\circ$.
 Each dataset contained approximately $9\!,000$ frames.
 For comparison, 2D real-time imaging was also performed using a balanced steady-state free-precession sequence with 3\,s per slice.
 The spatial and temporal resolutions of the 2D scans were similar to those used in the healthy subject study.
 Unlike the previous study, ferumoxytol was not used in this patient study, and 3D acquisition occurred approximately 20–30 minutes after administration of a gadolinium-based contrast agent (Gadovist, Bayer AG, Berlin, Germany).